Some Background Information About SSLs

 - Once the new certificate has been generated from the CSR, submit a ticket request to have InMotion Hosting install the SSL on your reseller server.

-Using Shared SSL — How Does it Work?
+Using the Shared SSL — How Does it Work?

 If your customer does not require their own individual SSL they can use the server’s “Shared SSL”.
 Your reseller server comes with a shared SSL that can be used for secure connections.